hmomin/FinEnvs/data/README.md

 Individual financial instruments are separated into training, cross-validation, and testing data files.
 Training files may contain millions of lines spanning decades-worth of data.

-Each file is expected to be a comma-delimited text/csv file.
+Each file is expected to be a comma-delimited csv file.

 Each line is ordered by the following fields: